São Joaquim

 Park History

-São Joaquim National Park was created by Law No. 40.616 of December 1961, one of the earliest in southern Brazil.
-Its creation aimed to protect the remnant Araucaria forest, which had been heavily exploited for timber.
+São Joaquim National Park was created by Decree No. 50,922 of July 6, 1961, one of the earliest national parks in southern Brazil.
+[1] Its creation aimed to protect the remnant Araucaria forest, which had been heavily exploited for timber.
 The park is administered by ICMBio.
 In its early decades, the park suffered from encroachment by cattle ranching and illegal logging, but enforcement has improved.
 The park participated in national programs for the recovery of Araucaria forests and highland grasslands, recognized as one of Brazil's most endangered ecosystems.

 Major Trails And Attractions

-The park offers several trails exploring Araucaria forest and highland grassland ecosystems.
-The Pedrão peak trail provides views over the Santa Catarina highlands.
-Canyon-viewing points offer dramatic vistas over escarpments dropping toward the coast.
+The park's principal attraction is Morro da Igreja (1,822 m), the highest peak within the park, where the iconic Pedra Furada — a naturally shaped rock arch — can be viewed from the summit.
+[1] Canyon-viewing points offer dramatic vistas over escarpments dropping toward the coast.
 The Cachoeira do Avencal waterfall is a popular attraction within the park.
-Snowfall events in June-August draw significant tourist interest from across Brazil.
+Snowfall events in June–August draw significant tourist interest from across Brazil; São Joaquim is one of the few places in the country where snow falls regularly.
 Birdwatching is excellent in the Araucaria forest, with vinaceous-breasted amazon parrots and large flocks of Araucaria-seed specialists.
-Night walks allow observation of owls, including the striking burrowing owl.
+Night walks allow observation of owls, including the burrowing owl.

 Visitor Facilities And Travel